wfraher/CrossEntropyMethod/README.md

 # CrossEntropyMethod
 CEM for the pole balancing problem.
+Running cem.py will produce a graph showing how CEM-ES performs over many trials.